marketplacer/ChangeCX-Commercetools-Marketplacer-Accelerator/README.md

-# ChangeCX-Commercetools-Marketplacer-Connector
+# ChangeCX-Commercetools-Marketplacer-Accelerator

-## Connector Description
+## Accelerator Description

 Marketplacer offers a webhook feature that enables connection to any external endpoint, allowing for the real-time sharing of information such as products, product variant(adverts), and seller updates.
 By utilizing this mechanism, Marketplacer can integrate with commercetools to create and promote products on a live commercetools frontend.
 This integration ensures that all updates are immediately reflected on the commercetools platform, aligning with the principles of the MACH alliance.